ZenitechSoftware/visa-js/README.md

 ```

 ## Multiple Access Control Mechanisms (ACMs)
 visa.js by default use single global Access Control Mechanism (ACM).
 In some cases multiple ACMs within same application might be useful.
 Use `visa.buildACM()` function to build new ACM.
-ACM instance returned by the function has same functions as `visa` module, except for: `visa.authorize()`, `visa.Unauthorized` and `visa.unauthorizedErrorHandler` (these are not coupled with specific ACM instance).
+ACM instance returned by the function has same functions as `visa` module, except for: `visa.authorize()`, `visa.reset()`, `visa.Unauthorized` and `visa.unauthorizedErrorHandler` (these are not coupled with specific ACM instance).